epfl-ada/ada-2021-project-comic-sans/README.md

 ### Python Packages
 You can find all the required python packages to run our notebooks in `requirements.txt` found in the root of the project.

+### Data Story
+To check out our data story for this study go to https://stefnans.github.io/ada-2021-project-data-story/